At a Glance

 ✨Tip Number 3

 Prepare to discuss how you would manage your time effectively while on the road.
-Highlighting your organisational skills and ability to handle multiple appointments will set you apart.
+Highlighting your organisational skills and ability to work autonomously will be crucial in showcasing your suitability for this role.

 ✨Tip Number 4